Three men guided millions through horror of Sept. 11, 2001 | Federal News Network

 There’s one other thing the men appeared to have in common.

-Freed Jennings says she doesn’t believe Jennings ever went back to look at tapes of his performance that day.
-“That wasn’t his way,” she says.
-Brokaw says he hasn’t, mostly because he’s afraid he’d spot a mistake that would eat at him.
+Freed Jennings said she doesn’t believe her husband ever looked at tapes of his performance that day.
+“That wasn’t his way,” she said.
+Brokaw said he hasn’t, mostly because he’s afraid he’d spot a mistake that would eat at him.
 Rather hasn’t either, and his reason is simplest.

 Living through the day once was enough.